Table of Contents

-An area model is a rectangular diagram that visually illustrates the multiplication of two fractions.
-The rectangle is divided into sections based on the denominators of the fractions, with one fraction represented along the length and the other along the width.
-The intersection of these sections highlights the product of the fractions.
+The rectangle is divided into parts according to the denominators of the fractions: one fraction is represented along the length and the other along the width.
+The overlapping sections within the rectangle then reveal the product of the fractions, making it easier to understand the concept visually.

 Here is a video showing the multiplication of two fractions.